This post contains affiliate links. Read the full disclosure here

 You only need to have a computer and internet connection to get started.

-If you are fully booked, you could earn six figures per year!
+If you are fully booked, it’s possible to earn six figures per year!

 DIFFICULTY: 5 (Intermediate)